kfpv/sidra/README.md

   Sidra
 </h1>

+This is a fork of Sidra that adds Android support and will hopefully support plugins?

 <p align="center"><b>An elegant Apple Music desktop client for Linux, macOS and Windows.
 No frippery, just quality.
 A better class of Cider 🍎</b></p>

 <p align="center">Made with 💝 for 🐧🍏🪟</p>